 ---|---|---|

-THHN | Thermoplastic high-heat nylon | Indoor dry locations |
+THHN | Thermoplastic high-heat nylon | Indoor dry conditions |

-THWN-2 | Thermoplastic high-heat nylon with weather-resistant coating | Indoor/outdoor dry and wet locations |
+THWN-2 | Thermoplastic high-heat nylon with weather-resistant coating | Indoor/outdoor both dry and wet locations |

-XHWW | Cross-linked polyethylene | Indoor/outdoor dry and wet locations, direct burial |
+XHWW | Cross-linked polyethylene | direct burial in Indoor/outdoor dry and wet locations, |

-XHWN-2 | Cross-linked polyethylene with weather-resistant coating | Indoor/outdoor dry and wet locations, direct burial |
+XHWN-2 | Cross-linked polyethylene with weather-resistant coating | direct burial and Indoor/outdoor dry and wet locations, l |

-USE-2 | Underground service entrance cable | Underground service entrance |
+USE-2 | Underground service entrance cable | Underground service |

-UF-B | Underground feeder cable | Underground feeder applications |
+UF-B | Underground feeder cable | Underground feeder |

 Will 100-Amp Service Be Sufficient for My Home?

-- The size of your home
+- Area of home or size

-- Your overall power demand
+- power demand

 - Electric range and oven